 The introduction of The Knowledge Graph hails the seed of a revolution in search.
 Essentially Google has become less keyword-focused and more about ‘semantic search’ meaning it can now understand the context of each query according to the person searching it and even the time it is searched.

-First of all it can now understand sentence.
+First of all it can now understand sentences.
 Secondly, it takes structured markup and schema data into account to understand the context of the information it finds on websites.
 Thirdly it can find logical connections between things it reads on websites and the things you search for.
 It even looks at your personalisations and other signals to get a better idea of the context behind your search query before delivering a mixture of relevant link results, Wikipedia snippets, definitions, facts, statistics and the relationships between them all.
 You’ve probably seen it in action, at the top of the right-hand column in search results.

 As the Knowledge Graph grows in reach, you will need to make sure your wider marketing is targeted and effective so that Google can place you in the right context for the right search queries.
 Surely this is the future of Google’s algorithm… expect to see Google become much more semantic over the following year or two!